Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 > You can remove the checker pattern at this stage.
 However, the camera and mirrors should remain stationary for the rest of the steps.

-## **Step IV: Merging BCT Result and Simultaneously Converting to DLT Coefficients**
+## **Step IV: Processing the Calibration Results**

-This section discusses how to merge the variables necessary for reconstruction from each view's calibration results into one mat-file.
+This section discusses how to merge the variables necessary for reconstruction from each view's calibration results into one mat-file, which makes the coming steps much simpler.

 The process simultaneously computes the normalized 11-DLT coefficients form of the calibration result for each view and merges them into one CSV file.

-The latter step is only relevant if you are working with videos in DLTdv8a, but this is the most reasonable time to calculate them whether you plan to use DLTdv8a or not.
+This step is only relevant if you are working with videos in DLTdv8a, but this is the most reasonable time to calculate them whether you plan to use DLTdv8a or not.
+If your purpose is to just reconstruct objects on images, you do not need the DLT coefficients file generated in the next step.

 1. Navigate to the project's root directory from within MATLAB.
 Again, in our example case, this is `D:/Dev/checker/` for images and `D:/Dev/moving_checker` for videos.